rams3sh/Dirty-Scripts/Thupparivalan/README.md

 The script was written mainly for a daily task where I would have to take the diff of the changed files or folders within a specific parent folder in google drive and analyze for the content.

-This script identifies the changed files alone (created or modified and not deleted items) and downloads to a folder with <DD-MM-YYYY_HH-MM-SS> naming convention within the same folder as Thupparivalan.
+This script identifies the changed files alone (created or modified and not deleted items) and downloads to a folder with "Evidence-<DD-MM-YYYY_HH-MM-SS>" naming convention within the same folder as Thupparivalan.
 This was needed as it was a big headache to identify the changed files/ folders manually and download one by one.

 Setting up Thuppu :-